 About The LEP

-Used in combination with a grammatical method called MCINTOSHFORMS™, which uses regular expressions (regexes) and/or grammatical forms (letters, words, phrases, and punctuation) to isolate grammatical constituents and grammatical functions within a MS Word document, the LEP helps ensure your edit will result in the construction of a highly readable (close reading) and grammatically sound (effective writing) literary manuscript.
+Used in combination with a grammatical method called MCINTOSHFORMS™, which uses regular expressions (regexes) and/or grammatical forms (letters, words, phrases, and orthography) to isolate morphological structures, syntactic structures, and orthographic structures (i.e., hyphenation that forms compound words and punctuation that divide text into sentences, clauses, etc.) within a MS Word document, the LEP helps ensure your edit will result in the construction of a highly readable (close reading) and grammatically sound (effective writing) literary manuscript.

 According to this Britannica article on Chomsky’s theories of grammar and language, there is a notion that language produces “an infinite number of grammatical phrases and sentences using only finite means.”
 The LEP in combination with MCINTOSHFORMS™ aims to reinforce this notion.